MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 According to the requirements, vaults do *not* have to
 - find an optimal asset state to **Optimize asset/request state** to
-- execute asset move requests, like assetMovePlan identified in requirements, strictly, because there will not be negative profit.
+- execute asset move requests, like transitionPlan identified in requirements, strictly, because there will not be negative profit.
 <br><br>

 ###  2.3. <a name='Localtransportationtofromwallets'></a>Local transportation to/from wallets